Here’s a collection of some of our favourite purchases that will actually save you money in the long run (and make life easier in many cases too!)

 The flexible, adhesive repair putty turns into a strong, durable, silicone rubber when it sets and you can use it to fix fraying cables, holes in shoes, handles for saucepans, you name it!

-Whether it’s pasta, coffee, crackers, cereals or whatever dried goods you have, it’s usually exposure to air that speeds up the degradation process.
+Whether it’s pasta, coffee, crackers, cereals or whatever dried goods you like to buy, exposure to air will rapidly speed up the degradation process.

 Keeping these sorts of products in an air-tight container can help keep them fresher for longer and mean less food waste and trips to the supermarket.